We Were Born for This

 "We Were Born for This" is a song recorded by Canadian singer Justin Bieber.
 He shared the song through SoundCloud on April 28, 2014.
 Written by Bieber and Sam Hook, it was produced by Eric Hudson.
 It is a sentimental ballad song consisting of a twangy guitar solo, while Bieber uses a smooth vocal, sometimes reaching falsetto.
 Lyrically, "We Were Born for This" describes the problems of growing up in the public eye as a celebrity and ignoring the haters that usually come with such attention of fame.

 Background and release

 Released during early 2014, the song came during a time where Bieber had been facing many misdemeanors, including his first arrest in Miami, Florida, earlier in January of that year.
-It followed a few months after the release of Bieber's compilation album Journals in December 2013, which came with mediocre reception.
+It followed a few months after the release of Bieber's compilation album Journals in December 2013.
 Shortly after Bieber had released the song, he posted a video link on his Twitter account to the "I Was Born for This, My City" conference (hosted by Carl Lentz, a pastor that Bieber had known for a while) that took place earlier that year, which the song is probably based on as well.

 Bieber shared the track on his SoundCloud account on April 28, 2014, which he had linked to by announcing the release on his Twitter account.